ZekNe/sol-view/README.md

 # Sol-view

 Interactive 3D solar system visualization in Python using Plotly.
-Accurately displays the Sun, planets, some of their largest moons, and supports adding more celestial bodies for a given year.
+Accurately displays the Sun, planets, some of their largest moons, and supports adding more celestial bodies.

 ## Installation